-Mantels are usually the focal points of any rooms they're found in, and there's nothing like creating an eye-catching display to really make the most of them.
-They're the perfect spot for everything from flowers to candlesticks to photo frames and treasured objets.
+Mantels are usually the focal point of any rooms they are found in, and there is nothing like creating an eye-catching display to really make the most of them.
+They are the perfect spot for everything from flowers to candlesticks to photo frames and treasured objets d'art.
 Here are some important tips to remember when decorating a mantel.

-DO treat the mantel as you would a piece of furniture.
-Consider its shape, structure, color, and style before you decide how you're going to decorate it.
+Treat the mantel as you would a piece of furniture.
+Consider its shape, structure, color, and style before you decide how you are going to decorate it.

-DO layer items in front of each other.
-Layering creates depth and that's important in every kind of vignette or display.
+Layer items in front of each other.
+Layering creates depth and that is important in every kind of vignette or display.

-DO create a formal display with symmetry.
-A very classic look is to place one significant item in the middle and then flank it on either side with matching items (vases or candlesticks for example).
+Create a formal display with symmetry.
+A very classic look is to place one significant item in the middle and then flank it on either side with matching items (vases or candlesticks, for example).

-DO give your display room to breathe.
-You don't want so many items that it looks crowded or cluttered.
+Give your display room to breathe.
+You do not want so many items that it looks crowded or cluttered.
 When too many items are forced together they get lost and no longer stand out.

-DO remember that in most displays odds are usually better than evens.
+In most displays, odds are usually better than evens.
 Placing similar objects together in a group of three or five usually works better than grouping them in pairs.

-DON'T use too many materials at one time.
-For instance don't mix gold, silver, pewter, glass, wood, or more at any one time.
+Do not use too many materials at one time.
+For instance, do not mix gold, silver, pewter, glass, wood, or more at any one time.
 Try to limit it to two or three finishes at a given time.
 Ultimately, trust your own eye.
 It will tell you when enough is enough.

-DON'T fret if you don't have a mantel.
-Beautiful second-hand mantels are available at second-hand stores like the Habitat for Humanity Restore, or you can make a DIY faux mantel.
+If you do not have a mantel, do not worry about it, you can get one if you really want one.
+Beautiful second-hand mantels are available at second-hand stores like the Habitat for Humanity Restore, or you can make a DIY mantel.